 The city experiences the Olympics’ positive values

 The modern Olympic Games pay homage to ancient Greek civilization, which is considered the cradle of Western civilization, including its liberal values.
 The Olympics celebrate history and the values of freedom, equality, globalism and peace.
 As the Olympics are about this very spirit — and not about money — promoting these values should be the first consideration for hosting, not money.
 A host city not only identifies and supports these values but gets the honor to promote them locally and globally.
-Such a positive environment will remain even after the Olympics end
+Hosting is also a great opportunity for cities to introduce themselves to the rest of the world – as future travel destinations.
+Such a positive environment (not to mention infrastructure) will remain even after the Olympic Games end.

 The Olympics help promote sports and health in the host country

 Sports are an important social institution.
-They promote identification and attachment to society while teaching values.
+They promote identification and attachment to society while teaching values, like resilience and determination.
 Sports also promote a healthy society: an overwhelming amount of scientific evidence suggests that engaging in sports activities can prevent chronic diseases and keep people healthier.

 The Olympics promote sports in the host city and country.
-During the Olympics, athletes who are usually unknown are put in the spotlight, are widely recognized, and can even become national heroes.
+During the Olympics, athletes who are usually unknown are put in the spotlight, are widely recognized, and can even become international heroes.
 This can encourage local kids and athletes to follow their athletic dreams.
-Moreover, hosting the Olympics increases the importance of and participation in sports.
+Moreover, hosting the Olympics increases the importance of and participation in sports – not to mention new sports facilities being built (or old ones being renovated) that will remain after the Games for local use.
 The combination of these factors leaves a long-lasting positive impact on the host city.
 Therefore, hosting the Olympics contributes to a more sports-oriented and healthier society on a city and national level.

 It makes people happy